Army Men: Studio 3DO era

 Army Men used cutscenes done in the style of Movietone News clips.

 Global Star era

-Army Men: RTS was the last Army Men game to be released by The 3DO Company before they filed for chapter eleven bankruptcy.
-The major franchises were auctioned off, and Army Men was purchased by Crave Entertainment.
+Army Men: RTS was the final game in the series to be released by The 3DO Company.
+Their major franchises were auctioned off when the company filed for bankruptcy, and Army Men was purchased by Crave Entertainment.

 In 2004, Global Star Software published Sarge's War.
 The PlayStation 2 and Xbox versions were completed by some members of the original Sarge's War development team from 3DO.
 Global Star then released Army Men: Major Malfunction for the Xbox and PlayStation 2, and planned a Nintendo DS version, which was not released.
 Both Major Malfunction and Soldiers of Misfortune were unfavorably received by critics.
 Army Men: Mobile Ops was released for mobile phones in 2010.
 The series is currently owned by 2K after buying out Global Star in 2007.